sDessens/churchill-challange/README.md

 }
 ```

-When we are testing for points inside the rectangle, we do an binary search in both x_mipmap and y_mipmap to find the amount of points with valid X (in case of x_mipmap) or Y coordinate (in case of y_mipmap).
+When we are testing for points inside the rectangle, we do an binary search in both `x_mipmap` and `y_mipmap` to find the amount of points with valid X (in case of `x_mipmap`) or Y coordinate (in case of `y_mipmap`).
 Then we select either the X or Y mipmap to scan though.
-If we selected the X mipmap, we only have to compare the Y coordinate of the point (which can be done extremely efficiently with SSE, less than 1 clock cycle per point).
-The inverse holds true for Y mipmap.
+If we selected the `x_mipmap`, we only have to compare the Y coordinate of the point (which can be done extremely efficiently with SSE).
+The inverse holds true for `y_mipmap`.
 The indices of points that fall into the rectangle are inserted into an max heap.
 At a low level, this algorithm boils down to a binary search in an sorted array followed by a linear scan, this is extremely cache-friendly.

-My max heap is an simple implementation that uses std::push_heap and std::pop_heap.
+My max heap is an simple implementation that uses `std::push_heap` and `std::pop_heap`.

 After profiling this code i've found out that the binary search takes a relatively high chuck of the execution time.
 Can we reduce the amount of binary searches we have to do somehow?
 It turns out we can with fractional cascading trees, but this would not fit in our memory requirements.
 I've ended up creating an mapping table that maps each mimap level n to n+1.
 With this mapping table we can calculate the approximate position in mipmap level n+1, we don't have to do an binary search over all data, but only over an small range of data.